 Phase II - additional storage and pumping facilities along with 22,900 linear feet of 8, & 16-inch transmission main to the Higher Education Center and other parks and schools in the northeast part of the city.

 Phase III - 1,500 linear feet of 8-inch transmission main and tie-into an existing force main to Stony Point High School.

 The City has acquired Federal Funds to help complete the Phase I project.
-Currently Phase I is under construction and will begin pumping re-use water around June 2012.
+Currently Phase II is under construction.

 The goal is to provide reclaimed water througout the City, in areas economically practical, and make the most of this often overlooked resource.

 Water Reuse is an idea whose time has come.
 It started in the early days of wastewater treatment.
 Folks began by just letting their wastewater sit in a pit in the ground like a shallow well (a cesspool).
 While it didnâ€™t smell very good, it worked as a primitive wastewater treatment plant (WWTP).
 Later open ponds were used to collect the wastewater, it was discovered that if the ponds remained at a shallow depth, the dissolved oxygen in the pond water would keep the wastewater aerated so then there was no odor to contend with.
 Periodically the ponds overflowed when they were overly full or when it rained.

 It was then someone thought of using the pond overflow to irrigate the crops that were not used for direct human consumption.
 This "re-used" water went on crops like grasses or grains for livestock, or growing trees, and so forth.
 This was and still is, a really great use of the water, especially in areas where the weather was dry and water was scarce.